dswd/vpncloud/vpncloud.md

     MAC address.
 The prefix length is the number of significant front bits that distinguish the subnet from other subnets.
 Example: `10.1.1.0/24`.

+  * `--shared-key <shared_key>`:

+    An optional shared key to encrypt the VPN data.
+If this option is not set, the traffic will be sent unencrypted.

   * `--network-id <network_id>`:

     An optional token that identifies the network and helps to distinguish it